 With medical marijuana so readily available in California, you might think cultivation of marijuana is a minor offense.

-But unless you are entitled to legally use medical marijuana - or you are the primary caregiver to someone who is - doing any of the following could land you in jail:
+But under HS 11358, unless you are entitled to legally use medical marijuana - or you are the primary caregiver to someone who is - doing any of the following to any part of the marijuana plant could land you in jail:

 - drying, or